 Q: Will the Department of State assist my non-US Citizen spouse in securing the required visa in his/her passport prior to assignment?

 A: Passport Services, Special Issuance Agency, will gladly assist non-US citizen family members of Foreign Service personnel who are on assignment or preparing for assignment abroad.
 If a visa is required for the country of assignment and the spouse applies simultaneously with the employee on official assignment orders, his or her passport will be forwarded to the appropriate embassy/embassies for the required visas, together with that of the employee.
 (The Department of State cannot control whether or not another embassy levies fees, requires additional paperwork, etc. But we will communicate such information to the spouse.)
 If the spouse is not leaving the United States at the same time as the employee, he or she may still request assistance from the Special Issuance Agency.
 The spouse should be sure to keep copies of the travel orders and the employee's passport and visa pages.
 The spouse should provide the Agency with current contact information for the employee.
 If the spouse uses a different last name from that of the employee, he or she should provide the Agency with a copy of a valid marriage license.
-All spouses, including non-US citizen spouses, may go to the Special Issuance Agency at 1111 19th Street, NW (Between L and M Streets) Suite 212, for passport or visa services.
+All spouses, including non-US citizen spouses, may go to the Special Issuance Agency at SA-17A, South Entrance, 600 19th Street N.W, Washington, D.C. for passport or visa services.
 Proximity to Metro lines, easy building access and longer business hours make this an attractive option.
 (Please note the building is shared with the Washington Passport Office located on the street level.)
-Spouses should enter the office building, and take the elevators to the second floor and proceed directly to Room 212 where the Diplomatic window is located.
-The hours are 9:00 a.m. to 4:00 p.m., phone 202-955-0198.
-For information please call 202-955-0198 or direct questions to CA-PPT-SIA-Diplomatic-Passports@State.Gov
+The hours are 9:00 a.m. to 4:00 p.m.
+For information, please call 202-485-8200 or direct questions to CA-PPT-SIA-Diplomatic-Passports@State.Gov

 Q: Is there any group in the Department that offers support to foreign born spouses whether or not they have become U.S. citizens?